Lattice QCD study of color correlations between quarks in static multiquark systems: Introduction

 In Refs.~\cite{Takahashi:2019ghj,Takahashi:2020bje,Takahashi:2024vff}, we studied color correlations in two static quark systems ($Q\bar Q$), and found that the color charge initially associated with quarks flows into the interquark region, and forms a confining flux tube as the total system size is enlarged.
 This color transfer to the flux tube can be regarded as a color charge leak from quarks to the gluon fields, and is quantified as the color screening effect among quarks.
 When quarks are located at distances close to each other, color from a quark is absorbed by other quarks without any loss, and color leak into gluon fields (flux tube) hardly occurs.
 In this case, the color correlation among quarks is maximal.
 As the system size is enlarged, a physical gluonic flux tube grows and quarks' color is screened inside the tube, which in turn weakens the quarks' color correlation.
 This correlation quench is expressed as a mixture of a random color contribution into quarks' color configuration, in which {\it all the color combinations of the quark pair equally contribute}~\cite{Takahashi:2019ghj,Takahashi:2020bje,Takahashi:2024vff}.
 At the large system size limit, the correlation disappears and the quarks' color configuration approaches a random color configuration~\cite{Takahashi:2019ghj,Takahashi:2020bje,Takahashi:2024vff}.
 This color transfer mechanism, from quarks to in-between gluons, is also found in a $Q\bar Q$ system accompanied by gluonic excitations~\cite{Takahashi:2024vff}.

 While we have so far focused on systems consisting of static quark and antiquark ($Q\bar Q$), quarks' color correlations in multiquark systems are also of great interest.
 In multiquark systems, there can appear flux tubes that have ``junctions''~\cite{Bornyakov:2004uv,Cardoso:2011fq,Takahashi:2002bw,Okiharu:2004ve,Okiharu:2004wy}, and the color structure and the color flow inside hadronic clusters would be more complicated than simple $Q\bar Q$ cases.

+Several nontrivial issues arise for such multiquark systems.
+In the $Q\bar Q$ case, the end-point quarks' color correlation is quenched due to the color screening effect inside flux tubes, and damps exponentially as a function of the gluon flux tube length $L$ (interquark distance $R$).
+A question that arises here is {\it how the quark pair color correlations in multiquark systems are affected by surrounding quarks and gluons.} Does the color screening occur also in such systems?
+If that is the case, {\it is the screening behavior described based on the flux tube picture?} Moreover, 4Q systems raise an intriguing question about {\it how the color structures change across the flip-flop process, the rearrangement of flux tubes.} To answer these questions is challenging and may give a clue to clarify internal structures of exotic hadrons including excited hadrons and heavy quark hadrons.
+To tackle these problems, we extend our analysis for $Q\bar Q$ systems to multiquark systems.

 In this paper, we define the two-body reduced color density matrix $\rho$ for 3Q ($QQQ$) and 4Q ($QQ\bar Q\bar Q$) systems, and investigate the color structure of the multiquark systems.
 According to the ansatz for the reduced density matrix $\rho$ proposed in Ref.~\cite{Takahashi:2019ghj}, we clarify the color correlation of two quarks inside the multiquark systems.

 In Sec.~\ref{Sec.Formalism}, we give the formalism to compute the reduced density matrix $\rho$ of multiquark systems.
 The details of numerical calculations and ansatz for $\rho$ are also shown in Sec.~\ref{Sec.Formalism}.
 Results are presented in Sec.~\ref{Sec.Results3Q}, Sec.~\ref{Sec.Results4Q}, and Sec.~\ref{Sec.ResultsEE}.
 Sec.~\ref{Sec.Summary} is devoted to the summary and concluding remarks.